 - You need a full entitlements or pricing control plane

-Ready to instrument one Stripe flow?
+Ready to instrument one payment flow?

 - How the recovery workflow works — full workflow walkthrough

-- Pricing — Starter at $29/month, 14-day trial
+- Pricing — Start 14-day trial